 Plan 2040 Plan Element Land Use & Development Policy Staff Finding Staff Analysis 32 Mobility: Goal 3 9.
-When existing transportation facilities and services are inadequate and public funds are not available to rectify the situation, the developer may be asked to make improvements, roughly proportional to the projected impact of the proposed development, to eliminate present inadequacies if such improvements would be the only means by which the development would be considered appropriate at the proposed location. √ Transportation Planning has provided preliminary approval of the proposal.
+When existing transportation facilities and services are inadequate and public funds are not available to rectify the situation, the developer may be asked to make improvements, roughly proportional to the projected impact of the proposed development, to eliminate present inadequacies if such improvements would be the only means by which the development would be considered appropriate at the proposed location. ~ Transportation Planning has approved the proposal.
 33 Mobility: Goal 3 10.
-Ensure that necessary improvements occur in accordance with long-range transportation plans and level of mobility criteria for all modes of travel. ✓ Transportation Planning has provided preliminary approval of the proposal.
-34 Community Facilities: Goal 2 Locate development in areas served by existing utilities or capable of being served by public or private utility extensions. ✓ The relevant utilities have provided preliminary approval of the proposal.
+Ensure that necessary improvements occur in accordance with long-range transportation plans and level of mobility criteria for all modes of travel. ~ Transportation Planning has approved the proposal.
+34 Community Facilities: Goal 2 1.
+Locate development in areas served by existing utilities or ca- pable of being served by public or private utility extensions. ~ The relevant utilities have approved the proposal.
 35 Community Facilities: Goal 2 2.
-Ensure that all development has an adequate supply of potable water and water for fire-fighting purposes.
-Locate only very low-density land uses on sites that use on-lot sewage disposal systems or on a private supply of potable water. √ Louisville Water Company has provided preliminary approval of the proposal.
+Ensure that all development has an adequate supply of potable water and water for fire- fighting purposes.
+Locate only very low-density land uses on sites that use on-lot sewage disposal systems or on a private supply of potable water.
+V Louisville Water Company has approved the proposal.
 36 Community Facilities: Goal 2 3.
-Ensure that all development has adequate means of sewage treatment and disposal to protect public health and to protect water quality in lakes and streams as determined by the Metropolitan Sewer District (MSD). √ MSD has provided preliminary approval of the proposal.
+Ensure that all development has adequate means of sewage treatment and disposal to protect public health and to protect water quality in lakes and streams as determined by the Metropolitan Sewer District (MSD). ~ MSD has approved the proposal.
 37 Economic Development: Goal 1 2.
 Encourage industries, to the extent possible, to locate in industrial subdivisions or adjacent to an existing industry to take advantage of special infrastructure needs.
 NA The proposal is not for industrial zoning.
 38 Economic Development: Goal 1 3.
-Locate commercial uses generating high volumes of traffic on a major arterial street, at the intersection of two minor arterials, or at a location with adequate access to a major arterial and at locations where nuisances and activities of the proposed use will not adversely affect adjacent areas. ✓ The proposal is for relatively low-impact office/residential zoning, and will not permit commercial uses generating high volumes of traffic.
+Locate commercial uses generating high volumes of traffic on a major arterial street, at the intersection of two minor arterials, or at a location with adequate access to a major arterial and at locations where nuisances and activities of the proposed use will not adversely affect adjacent areas. ~ The site is located on a major arterial street.